yunyi24/LandingPage/README.md

 # LandingPage

 ## Project Description
-The **MyAirline Landing Page** is a responsive and visually appealing website template designed for an airline company.
+The **Landing Page** is a responsive and visually appealing website template designed for an airline company.
 It highlights the airline's features, customer testimonials, and includes a contact form for user inquiries.

 ---